FutureGoose/bike-store-analysis/README.md

 ## Data Exploration 🔍

-We started by examining the distribution of categorical and numerical columns.
-During the business profitability analysis, we found negative values in the Margin column, indicating losses on some sales.
+We start off by examining the distribution of categorical and numerical columns.
+During the business profitability analysis, I found negative values in the Margin column, indicating losses on some sales.

 ## Data Cleaning 🧹